 Visit the new NOYC Ship's Store @ Coral Reef Sailing Apparel

-Support the Lake Pontchartrain Basin Foundation
+Support the Lake Pontchartrain Basin Foundation Please donate now

-Carl Sherter arrived in New Orleans for the North Americans early to check out the competition.
 I wonder if Dave Erwin knows that Carl is taking Zephyr out for a test ride???

-2012 Allstate Sugar Bowl J/30 National Championship October 18-21
+2012 Allstate Sugar Bowl J/30 National Championship

 At 6:00am on Monday morning, Dan Mather and his crew departed from Oswego, NY and started a 1300+ mile journey to New Orleans.
 On the same day, Russ Atkinson set his GPS to guide him to New Orleans from Rockwood, MI – another 1041 mile trip.
 So what is the occasion?
 Both are trailoring 30 foot sailboats to race in the 2012 Allstate Sugar Bowl J/30 National Championship hosted by New Orleans Yacht Club on October 19-21.